February 12, 2026 • 21 min read

 - Create a framework for evaluation: Model cards should establish a standardized framework for evaluating an AI model’s performance and limitations.
 These documents provide clear, concise details on how a model performs under various conditions (both expected conditions and edge-case scenarios), creating a baseline for ongoing monitoring and validation.

-How to overcome implementation roadblocks
+How to overcome implementation hurdles

 Model cards shouldn’t be an afterthought created right before deployment.
 To be truly effective, they must be living documents that evolve with the model.
 Integrate model card creation and updates directly into your development workflow, alongside code reviews and security scans.
 Update model cards whenever there are significant changes to the model, how it’s used, or who it’s used on.